 The programming group is led by David Heinemeier Hansson and consists of four teams:

 Core Product works on new features for Basecamp together with the product designers.
 They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API.
-Jeff Hardy is the team lead and works with Kasper Timm Hansen, Pratik Naik, and Flora Saramago.
+Jeff Hardy is the team lead and works with Kasper Timm Hansen and Pratik Naik.

 Research & Fidelity (RF)